Here’s Why 7 Is Considered a Lucky Number

 In third place, number eight was rewarded for its lovely symmetry and associations with the Chinese character for prosperity.
-In second place, three took the prize for its many appearances in culture and nature (as they say, everything is better in threes).
-And, with nearly ten percent of the total vote, the world’s favorite number is… seven.
+In second place, number three took the prize for its many appearances in culture and nature (as they say, everything is better in threes).
+And, with nearly 10 percent of the total vote, the world’s favorite number according to Bellos’ poll is… seven.

 Shocked?
 Probably not.
 It turns out that seven’s triumph only reaffirms a human fascination that goes back thousands of years.
 Bellos points out that ancient Babylonian tablets were riddled with sevens, an observation future historians might make about us when reviewing footage of our Las Vegas slot machines and craps tables.
-There are seven dwarfs, seven samurai, seven sins, seven seas.
-In nature, seven days of the week, seven continents, seven planets visible in the sky with the naked eye.
-But all of this, Bellos suspects, is the effect, not the cause of our sevenfold obsession.
+Make sure you read these incredible stories about luck that will make you believe in it.

 The real reason people love seven is the same reason we love James Dean, Prince, or the KFC Double-Down sandwich: Seven is a stone-cold rebel that follows no rules but its own.

 “It’s unique, a loner, the outsider.
 And humans interpret this arithmetical property in cultural ways,” Bellos says.
 “By associating seven with a group of things, you kind of make them special too.
 The point here is that we’re always sensitive to arithmetical patterns, and this influences our behavior—even if we’re not conscious of it.”
-In other words, as one 16-year-old voter from New Zealand affirmed in his comments, “People don’t usually tend to pick 7, and I like to be different.”
+Learn the real reason why pennies are lucky, especially when they’re heads up.